mc2-project/secure-xgboost/doc/tutorials/outsourced.rst

 1. A request for remote attestation

-   The response will contain an attestation report that the client can use to authenticate the enclave and verify that it's running the proper code, and a public key whose corresponding private key is known by the enclave..
+   The response will contain an attestation report that the client can use to authenticate the enclave and verify that it's running the proper code, and a public key whose corresponding private key is known by the enclave.

 2. A request to transfer the symmetric key used to encrypt all client data